TalkSick07/CS6910_Assignment2/README.md

 best_data_augment= False
 best_pre_trained_model= 'Inceptionresnetv2'
 image_size=299
-With the above best configuration, test accuracy was found to be 81.70
+With the above best configuration, test accuracy was found to be 81.70%.

+PART -C

+We have directly used a pretrained deep learning model called YoloV3 to perform object detection in real time.
+Our idea is to alert the driver of a nearby object by drawing his attention to a nearby person/car/cyclist etc. by alerting him beforehand, thus reducing the number of road accidents considerably.